 Python 3.9 is not yet supported because TensorFlow, which we use in our machine learning workers, does not yet support Python 3.9.

-Our REST API & data collection workers are written in Python 3.6.
+Our REST API & data collection workers write in Python 3.6.
 We query the GitHub & GitLab API to collect data about issues, pull requests, contributors, and other information about a repository, so GitLab and GitHub access tokens are required for data collection.

 value_worker uses a Go package called scc to run COCOMO calculations.